 I felt like challah would be a nice, mild bread that would hold up well with the tilapia.
 It worked out well.

-After the first biting into this sandwich, I thought to myself, “This sandwich is good.”
+After first biting into this grilled cheese, I thought to myself, “This sandwich is good.”
 As I continued to eat, I tasted all of the flavors involved in this grilled cheese sandwich: the buttery cheese, flaky tilapia, yummy avocado, and crunchy challah.
-When all these individual tastes are combined, the sandwich has a unique flavor that I think really works.
+When all these individual tastes are combined, the grilled cheese has a unique flavor that I think really works.
 You just have to make sure that you perfectly cook the tilapia as tough little pieces can ruin any good sandwich.

 P.S.
 Today is my first day of in-kitchen courses.
 Please wish me luck…I am just a bit nervous.